willhunt914/PIDBOX/README.md

 ### Code Reflection

 Possibly the hardest part of this project was the code.
-The code To create this code I peiced together code from my past asignments.
+To create this code, I peiced together code from my past asignments.
 At first, I created a code that would move back if it was greater than the setpoint, forward if it was less that the setpoint or stay still if it was directly at the setpoint.
 I later imported the PID Code and pid libraries.
 It was important to find the minimum and maximum point for the PID code.